Pitching FAQ

 No. All songs submitted need to be in mp3 format which is the standard format for pitching songs via the Internet.
 We do not accept mail-in CD’s, WMA files, or email attachments.
 Find more info in the DIY course "GEN 110 Preparing Your Audio for SongU.com."

-10. Can I submit a lyric-only to a pitch guest?
+10. Can I pitch a lyric-only?

 Yes.
 If you feel the song is well-suited for more than one opportunity, then feel free to pitch it to around and see what happens.
 If you receive multiple inquiries on the song, be sure to let all the parties know so they don’t get surprised down the road.
 At the point someone wants to work your song exclusively or you are offered an exclusive contract, you will usually want to stop pitching to other opportunities.